Last Updated: August 6, 2026

 Our technicians carry the parts and tools to address most common safety issues on the spot if you choose, including sensor realignment, force adjustment, cable replacement, and hardware tightening.
 For larger repairs like spring replacement, we can often schedule same-day or next-day service to minimize the time your door operates in an unsafe condition.

-We also offer tune-up bundles that combine safety inspection with preventive maintenance, giving you complete peace of mind that your door is both safe and optimally maintained in a single visit.
+We also offer tune-up bundles that pair the safety inspection with preventive maintenance, so the door gets checked and serviced in one visit.